bloomberg/chromium.bb/README_en_US.txt

   ANY WAY OUT OF THE USE OF THIS SOFTWARE, EVEN IF ADVISED OF THE POSSIBILITY OF SUCH DAMAGE.

-Build Date: Thu Feb 26 15:58:05 PST 2015
+Build Date: Tue Jan 19 17:11:03 EST 2016
-Wordlist Command: mk-list en_US 60 | deaccent
+Wordlist Command: mk-list --accents=strip en_US 60